 Pupil Premium Strategy and Impact Statement:

-Blakesley Church of England Primary School has less than 10 Pupil Premium pupils on role.
-To avoid individual pupils being identifiable on our website, our Pupil Premium Strategy and Impact Statement are available, on request, from the school office.
-An anonymised Pupil Premium Impact report is available.
+Paper copies of Pupil Premium Strategy and Impact Statement are available, on request, from the school office.
+An anonymised Pupil Premium Impact report is also available.